rhysc25/CamEngUniNotes/Year 1/1P3/Electromagnetism/Magnetics.md

 $F=I_1I_2\frac{\delta M}{\delta x}$

 When an AC current in a wire is changing at a very high frequency, strong opposing emfs are induced in the centre of the wire, causing opposing eddy currents.
 The resultant effect is that the current will tend to flow near the surface of the wire.
 This is called the skin effect.
-The skin depth, $\delta$, increases as frequency increases.
+The skin depth, $\delta$, decreases as frequency increases.

 $\delta=\frac{1}{\sqrt{\pi\mu_0\sigma f}}=\frac{\sqrt{\rho}}{\sqrt{\pi\mu_0 f}}$